Smithsonian Affiliations: Program overview

-Partner organizations are allowed to use the tag line "In Association with the Smithsonian Institution" and the approved Smithsonian Affiliations logo on their website, programming, and marketing material.
-Any 501(c)(3) nonprofit or publicly operated educational entity can apply to become a Smithsonian Affiliate.
+Partner organizations may use the tag line "In Association with the Smithsonian Institution" and the Smithsonian Affiliations logo on their website, programming, and marketing material.
+Any 501(c)(3) nonprofit or publicly operated educational entity may apply to become a Smithsonian Affiliate.

-Smithsonian Affiliations considers membership proposals from organizations that will advance the Smithsonian Institution's mission and strategic plan.
-Successful applicants are non-profit or publicly operated organizations whose missions are directed toward advancing research, knowledge, and education in science, history, and the arts.
-The guidelines of Smithsonian Affiliations establishes that the Smithsonian Institution maintain appropriate control over all collections loaned and that Affiliates cover all costs associated with borrowing and exhibiting objects.
-To qualify as an Affiliate, an organization must prove that it is able to properly care for, protect, and exhibit Smithsonian collections on a long-term basis.
-Strong applicants are organizations that are fiscally sound and capable of developing, installing, and evaluating professional exhibitions.
+Eligibility is open to non-profit or publicly operated organizations whose missions involve research, knowledge, and education in science, history, and the arts.
+Under the program's guidelines, the Smithsonian Institution retains control over all collections it loans, and Affiliates cover the costs associated with borrowing and exhibiting objects.
+Applicants must demonstrate that they can care for, protect, and exhibit Smithsonian collections on a long-term basis and that they are financially able to develop and maintain professional exhibitions.

-While serving as an Affiliate, organizations are required to grant Smithsonian Institution curators and personnel access to visit borrowed artifacts, provide the Smithsonian with reports and information necessary to monitor the state of the partnership, and uphold the integrity of the Board of Regents.
+While serving as an Affiliate, organizations must grant Smithsonian curators and personnel access to borrowed artifacts, provide the Smithsonian with reports needed to monitor the partnership, and operate in accordance with the policies of the Board of Regents.

-Becoming an Affiliate

-To become an Affiliate, organizations submit an application package to Smithsonian Affiliations.
-Applicants provide documentation that confirms IRS status as a 501(c)(3) entity and a narrative detailing how the agreement will be mutually beneficial.
-Applications must also include a copy of the institution's mission statement, an organizational chart, an annual report, and a facilities report that follows the American Alliance of Museums format.
-Once approved, Affiliates sign a Smithsonian Affiliations Agreement and are assigned a National Outreach Manager to oversee loans and projects.
-All loan agreements are set for defined period of time.
+Organizations apply by submitting documentation of their 501(c)(3) status, a mission statement, an organizational chart, an annual report, and a facilities report in the American Alliance of Museums format, together with a narrative describing the proposed partnership.
+Approved applicants sign a Smithsonian Affiliations Agreement and are assigned a National Outreach Manager to coordinate loans and projects, which are set for defined periods of time.

 Programs and professional development

-Affiliate organizations participate in a number of professional training, outreach, and programming initiatives coordinated by the Smithsonian Affiliations office.
+Affiliate organizations take part in professional training, outreach, and programming initiatives coordinated by the Smithsonian Affiliations office.